stuarth/inertia-rs/README.md

 ## Usage

 `inertia_rs` defines a succinct interface for creating Inertia.js apps in Rocket.
+It's comprised of two elements,

+* **`Inertia<T>`**

-It's comprised of two elements, `Inertia<T>`, a [Responder](https://api.rocket.rs/v0.5-rc/rocket/response/trait.Responder.html) that's generic over `T`, the Inertia component's properties, and `VersionFairing`, which is responsible for asset version checks.
+  a [Responder](https://api.rocket.rs/v0.5-rc/rocket/response/trait.Responder.html) that's generic over `T`, the Inertia component's properties

+* **`VersionFairing`**

+   Responsible for asset version checks.
+Constructed via `VersionFairing::new`, which is given the asset version and a closure responsible for generating the Inertia's HTML template.

 ### Sample Rocket Server